Severe storm rips through Waikanae, Norfolk pines downed

 Multiple tornadoes have ripped through Kāpiti just over a week after two tornadoes left damage in their wake last Wednesday.

-Tim O'Connor from ACS Limited on Omahi St, Waikanae said he didn't know what was happening when a tornado came through around 1.15pm.
+Tim O'Connor from auto parts workshop ACS Limited on Omahi St, Waikanae said he didn't know what was happening when a tornado came through around 1.15pm.

 "I was upstairs in the office and I thought the weather was looking a bit odd so I raced downstairs and saw all this debris flying around.